Updated: Aug 11

 While rushing out of the house each morning to work or an appointment, it may not occur to you how much of a necessity it is to have a functional driveway, especially here in southwest Florida.
 A beautiful, well-designed driveway is the optimal complement to your new construction or remodel and needs to stay top of mind as work is underway.

 The driveway is the first impression for those approaching your home.
 It’s also your connection to the road, so make sure to use the right materials so that your driveway is the least of your worries for decades to come.
-Scott Cohen of HGTV fame reminds us that curb appeal is a also major factor in driveway design, as a nice driveway will drive up the value (and resale value) of your home.
+Scott Cohen of HGTV fame reminds us that curb appeal is also a major factor in driveway design, as a nice driveway will drive up the value (and resale value) of your home.

 Upgrading an existing concrete driveway, Cohen says, can be as simple as having a contractor saw- cutting in a decorative pattern with a masonry skill saw blade, and applying decorative concrete stains.
 You can also consider upgrading the look of your home with a stamped concrete or interlocking paver driveway.
 It is surprising how much nicer a home can look with a driveway facelift.